 “A Wondrous Land of Imagination”

-You are invited on a Miami-style journey into what Rod Serling describes as a “a wondrous land of imagination.”
-Next stop, a young girl's personalized Twilight Zone.
+You are invited on a journey into “a wondrous land of imagination.”
+Next stop, my personalized Twilight Zone.